dannieRope/WRANGLING-AND-CLEANING-OF-FIFA-2021-DATASET/README.md

 ![Loaded data](https://github.com/dannieRope/WRANGLING-AND-CLEANING-OF-FIFA-2021-DATASET/assets/132214828/653aed6d-ef77-4a49-8707-53ab040e87a0)

-The cleaning process starts by removing some columns that are unnecessary or won't contribute to our analysis.
+I started the cleaning process by removing some columns that are unnecessary or won't contribute to our analysis.

 These columns include Photo URL and Player URL.
 To eliminate these columns, choose the two columns.